Federal & State Policy

 Under the AMDUCA provisions, FDA has the right to prohibit extralabel uses of certain drugs in food animals if the extralabel use of the drug or class of drugs presents a risk to human health, including antimicrobial resistance.
 AMDUCA permits licensed veterinarians with a valid VCPR to prescribe extralabel uses (ELDU) of certain approved new animal drugs and approved human drugs under certain conditions per regulations.
 AMDUCA Explanation ELDU Limitations, Prohibitions & Compounding Drugs Prohibited from ELDU An up to date list of ELDU prohibited drugs The Ins and Outs of Extra-Label Drug Use in Animals FDA Resource for Veterinarians FARAD ELDU Algorithm A decision tree analysis to identify if the general conditions required by AMDUCA for ELDU have been met, including the recordkeeping and labeling requirements.
 Food Animal Residue Avoidance Databank (FARAD) USDA NIFA program to provide current and accurate scientific information to veterinarians and thereby foster the production of safe animal-derived human foods.

 “Minor species” are all animals other than humans that are not one of the major species.
 They include animals such as zoo animals, ornamental fish, parrots, ferrets, and guinea pigs.
 Some animals of agricultural importance are also minor species.
 These include sheep, goats, catfish, game birds, and honey bees among others.
 MUMS act of 2004 The law is intended to make more medications legally available to veterinarians and animal owners for the treatment of minor animal species and uncommon diseases in the major animal species.
-ELDU of medicated feeds for Minor Use/Minor Species (MUMS) According to the FDA, extra-label use of medicated feeds is illegal.
+ELDU of medicated feeds for Minor Use/Minor Species (MUMS) - CPG 615.115 According to the FDA, extra-label use of medicated feeds is illegal.
 This guide does not make extra-label use legal; it simply makes it less likely that action will be taken against veterinarians and producers who use medicated feeds approved for use in other species for therapeutic purposes in minor species under the conditions stated in the CPG.
-ELDU VFD for MUMS CPG 615.115 (page 8 has the description of the ELDU written recommendation and the VFD “special instructions”)
+See Page 7 for the description of the ELDU written recommendation and the VFD “special instructions”.